Meet James

 To Apply

 Applications are accepted on a rolling basis beginning January 1st.
-To apply, please submit a resume, cover letter, and 1–2-page writing sample to Legislative Aide Jeff Meyers at jeffrey.meyers@mahouse.gov.
-Please express whether you are able to work in the district, in the State House, or both in your cover letter.
+To apply, please submit a resume, cover letter, and 1–2-page writing sample to Representative Arena-DeRosa at james.arena-derosa@mahouse.gov.
 Knowledge or connection to the 8th Middlesex District is a plus, but all are welcome to apply.
 Please contact our office with any questions.